- CLASS: Aves (Birds)

 Wonderful wading waterbirds: Ibis are medium-size to large wading and terrestrial birds, related to storks and very closely related to spoonbills.
 They have a longish neck and legs, and the males are generally larger than the females and have longer bills.

 Ibis have helped humans all over the world.
-These birds rid gardens and crops of insects and other small animals that are harmful to plants.
+These birds rid gardens and crops of insects and other small wildlife that are harmful to plants.
 Thank you, ibis friends!

 HABITAT AND DIET